 In addition, specialized programs provided children the opportunity to attend summer camp.
-This year 82 youngsters participated in that activity.
-The Holiday Wish Program provided gifts to 250 children and adults.
+This year 72 youngsters participated in that activity.
+The Holiday Wish Program provided gifts to 275 children and adults.
 SUNY Kids program continued to provide weekly local cultural excursions for children in Broome County.
-Seven youngsters received gifts from the Birthday Buddy Program.
-The Agency also hosted a successful back to school supply drive.
+Five youngsters received gifts from the Birthday Buddy Program.
+The Agency also hosted a successful back to school supply drive, including receiving 150 backpacks from SEFCU.